byxor/NeverScript/.github/README.md

 * Only pre version 3 is supported at the moment.
 * None of the items inside the pre file will be compressed.
 * You can use relative paths too.

+## Contributions

+**The majority of pull requests probably won't be merged** unless we've spoken about it beforehand.

+Having restricted ownership of this codebase gives me the freedom to make changes on a whim (which tends to happen regularly, albeit quite sparsely).
+Accepting contributions makes the code harder to change without coordinating with other developers.

+Feel free to fork the repo and make as many changes/improvements as you like.
+There's no license, you don't owe me a thing.

+If it's useful, I might end up asking to include it in this repo.

+Feel free to submit bug reports or feature requests as issues, I appreciate the help/ideas.

 ## Special Thanks